JohannesHaubner/ShapeOpt_short/README.md

 # ShapeOpt_short

-Short version of implementation https://github.com/JohannesHaubner/ShapeOpt
+Short version of implementation https://github.com/JohannesHaubner/ShapeOpt for

+>J. Haubner, M. Ulbrich: Advanced Numerical Methods for Shape Optimal Design of Fluid-Structure Interaction Problems.

 Here:
 - the code does not run in parallel